FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Experimental Setup

 \section{Experimental Setup}

 {\bf Datasets}.
-We use Vimeo-90K dataset~\cite{xue2019video} which consists of $91,701$ frame septuplets extracted from 30FPS videos for training single frame interpolation networks.
+We use \textit{septuplets} from the Vimeo-90K dataset~\cite{xue2019video} extracted from 30FPS videos for training single frame interpolation networks ($k{=}2$).
 We train our model on the train split and evaluate it on the test split of the dataset.
 Following \cite{xu2019quadratic}, we additionally verify the \textit{generalization} capability of our proposed approach.
-For single frame interpolation, we report the performance on the 100 quintuples generated from UCF101\cite{UCF101} and 2,847 quintuples generated from DAVIS dataset~\cite{perazzi2016benchmark}.
-For multi frame interpolation, we use GoPro~\cite{nah2017deep} as the training set, and report results on the Adobe dataset~\cite{su2017deep} and GoPro dataset\cite{nah2017deep} for \fourx{} and \eightx{} interpolations.
-For fair comparison, we follow the same settings used in~\cite{xu2019quadratic} to report the result on all these datasets.
+For single frame interpolation, we report the performance of a model trained on \textit{Vimeo-90K} on the 100 quintuples generated from UCF101\cite{UCF101} and 2,847 quintuples generated from DAVIS dataset~\cite{perazzi2016benchmark}.
+For multi frame interpolation, we use GoPro~\cite{nah2017deep} as the training set, and report results on the Adobe dataset~\cite{su2017deep} and GoPro dataset\cite{nah2017deep} for \eightx{} interpolation.

 {\bf Training Details}.
-We use the sampling strategy discussed in \secref{sec:arch_design} for generating inputs during training and testing.
+We use a R3D-18 backbone as the standard encoder in \Ours{}.
+We also evaluate different variants of 3D CNNs with group conv~\cite{Tran19} as backbones to achieve the best accuracy/speed trade-off.
 For data augmentation, we exploit the symmetry of the problem by randomly selecting input sequences during training and inverting the temporal order of the frames.
-In addition, we also horizontally flip all frames of randomly selected inputs.
-We train the network for $200$ epochs using Adam optimizer~\cite{kingma2014adam} with an initial learning rate of $2\times 10^{-4}$.
-We use a mini-batch size of $64$ on Vimeo-90K dataset and $32$ on GoPro dataset, and train our network on $8$ 2080Ti GPUs.
-We reduce the learning rate by half whenever the training plateaus which is cross-validated by the validation set.
-We apply mean normalization once for every mini-batch of input frames separately rather than using global mean normalization or batch normalization inside the network to achieve training stability.
-We provide more details about the training procedure in Appendix~\ref{appendix:training_details}.
+Also, we also horizontally flip all frames of randomly selected inputs.
+Our hyper-parameter choices and more training details are provided in \emph{supplementary}.

 {\bf Evaluation Metrics}.
 Following previous works, we use PSNR and SSIM metrics to report the quantitative results of our method.
-For multi-frame interpolation we report the average value of the metric over all the predicted frames.
+For multi-frame interpolation we report the average value of the metric over all the predicted frames, and also additionally report the TCC (Temporal Change Consistency)~\cite{chi2020all}.
 Since these quantitative measures do not strongly correlate with the human visual system~\cite{nilsson2020understanding}, we also conduct a user study to analyze and compare our generated videos with other competing approaches.